All Episodes

 I'm not surprised.

-And that was that was for the election.
+And that was for the election.

 We're not talking about the election.

-Kevin, uh you're laughing because it's funny.
+Kevin, you're laughing because it's funny.

-I'm chuckling at this because first of all, Emily look I don't need to refer to studies.
+I'm chuckling at this because, first of all, Emily, look, I don't need to refer to studies.

-It it's a very simple thing.
+It's a very simple thing.

 Trump has done nothing, and they've got this witch hunt going.

-It quite frankly is going to be the death spiral of the Democrats, the Progressives, whatever they call themselves.
+It quite frankly is going to be the death spiral of the Democrats, the progressives, whatever they call themselves.

-There, you just gave plenty of evidence.
+You just gave plenty of evidence.

 Schultz being a crook, Hillary Clinton being a crook, Podesta being a crook.